microsoft/api-guidelines/graph/GuidelinesGraph.md

 Bound operations must have a binding parameter matching the type of the bound resource.
 In addition both actions and functions support overloading, meaning an API definition may contain multiple actions or functions with the same name.
-Microsoft Graph supports the use of optional parameters.
-You can use the optional parameter annotation instead of creating function or action overloads.

 For a complete list of standard HTTP operations you can refer to the [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/master/Guidelines.md#7102-error-condition-responses).